A glossary of metal detecting terms

 reeded edge / silver edge — The groved edge of many silver coins.
 The opposite of a smooth edge.
 A reeded edge is often the first clue of the type of coin found in the ground.

-relic hunters / iron diggers — A detector enthusiast who searches for common items lost by early inhabitants other than coins.
+relic hunters — A detector enthusiast who searches for common objects and not just precious metals.
 Often searches occur in fields or woods, and often targets reflect early conflicts such as the Civil War in the US.

 Repeatable — When the metal detecting signal can be repeated in several directions of coil sweeps.
 Repeatable signals increases the chances of a good target.